 Information

-1. Minutes of the meetings of the Expert Council of the RCHD MHSD RK, 2015
+1. Minutes of meetings of the Expert Council of the RCHR of the Ministry of Health of the Republic of Kazakhstan, 2015

 Information

-1. Yesembaeva Saule Serikovna - Doctor of Medical Sciences, Professor, Director of the Institute of Dentistry of the Kazakh National Medical University named after Sanzhar Dzhaparovich Asfendiyarov;
+1. Esembaeva Saule Serikovna - Doctor of Medical Sciences, Professor, Director of the Institute of Dentistry of the Kazakh National Medical University named after Sanjar Dzhaparovich Asfendiyarov;

 2. Abdikarimov Serikkali Zholdasbaevich - Candidate of Medical Sciences, Associate Professor of the Department of Therapeutic Dentistry of the Kazakh National Medical University named after Sanzhar Dzhaparovich Asfendiyarov;

-4. Tuleutaeva Raikhan Esenzhanovna - Candidate of Medical Sciences, Acting Associate Professor of the Department of Pharmacology and Evidence-Based Medicine of the State Medical University in Semey.
+4. Tuleutaeva Raikhan Yesenzhanovna - candidate of medical sciences, acting associate professor of the department of pharmacology and evidence-based medicine State Medical University of Semey.

 Reviewers: